Me Before You (novel): Plot

 Louisa Clark is hired to be the personal assistant to Will Traynor, a young man who became disabled after an accident.
 Louisa and Will's relationship starts out rocky due to his bitterness and resentment over being disabled.
 Things worsen after Will's ex-girlfriend, Alicia, and best friend Rupert reveal that they are getting married.
 Under Louisa's care, Will gradually becomes more communicative and open-minded as they share experiences together.
 Louisa notices Will's scarred wrists and later overhears his mother and father discussing how he attempted suicide shortly after his mother, Camilla, refused his request to end his life through Dignitas, a Swiss-based assisted suicide organization.
-Horrified by his attempt, Camilla promised to honor her son's wish, but only if he agreed to live six more months.
+Horrified by his attempt, Camilla promised to honour her son's wish, but only if he agreed to live six more months.
 Camilla intends to prove that, in time, he will believe his life is worth living.

 Louisa conceals knowing about Will and Camilla's agreement.
 However, she tells her sister Treena, and together they devise ways that will help convince Will to abandon his death wish.
 Over the next few weeks, Will loosens up and Louisa begins taking him on outings and the two grow closer.

-Through their frequent talks, Louisa learns that Will has traveled extensively; his favorite place is a café in Paris.
+Through their frequent talks, Louisa learns that Will has travelled extensively; his favourite place is a café in Paris.
 Noticing how limited his life is now and that he has few ambitions, Louisa tries to motivate Will to change.

 Louisa continues seeing her longtime boyfriend of 7 years, Patrick, though they eventually break up due to her relationship with Will.
 Meanwhile, Louisa's father loses his job, causing more financial difficulties.
 Steven Traynor, Will's father, offers Mr. Clark a position.
 Louisa realizes that Will is trying to help her secure her freedom from her family.
 The two attend Alicia and Rupert's wedding where they dance and flirt.
 Will tells Louisa that she is the only reason he wakes in the morning.